XilaiZhang/codeJamSolutions/2019_1B/README.md

 manhattanCrepeCart.py: The most crucial observation is that, we can only place the cart at a position that is one distance to the right of a people, or one distance to the north of a people, or at position 0.
 We solve the problem along hoirzontal direction to obtain optimal x position, and then solve it along vertical direction to obtain the optimal y position, and combine the results to obtain the optimal (x,y) position of the cart.

+draupnir.py: we first find a math formula that describes the relationship between number of rings at the end of i th day, with variables r1,r2,...r5,r6.
+We then find a way to separate the variables by modulo, given each r <= 100.